glouppe/info8006-introduction-to-ai/lecture1.md

 - Percepts: location and content, e.g. $(\text{left cell}, \text{no food})$
 - Actions: $\text{go left}$, $\text{go right}$, $\text{eat}$, $\text{do nothing}$

+???

+Take the time to explain that the game is here different from the actual Pacman.

 ---

 class: middle